-Not only are potatoes CRAZY CHEAP in the winter (like 10¢ per pound kind of cheap), but they’re SO versatile and easy to make.
+Not only are potatoes CRAZY CHEAP in the winter, but they’re SO versatile and easy to make.

-I use the term “wash” loosely because a wet potato makes for a bad baked potato – at least in my experience.
-And honestly, it’s not one I’m willing to test again.
+- I use the term “wash” loosely because a wet potato makes for a bad baked potato – at least in my experience.

-Your other option in terms of reducing pesticide residue is to buy organic potatoes.
+- Your other option in terms of reducing pesticide residue is to buy organic potatoes.
 Although there are pesticides on organic produce, conventional potatoes have been on the Dirty Dozen in the past.
-They didn’t make it to the list in 2016, but I’m not sure if that’s because another fruit/vegetable beat them out, or if pesticide use and residue is truly lower on potatoes.

 That means plenty of salt and pepper folks – don’t be shy.
+The best baked potatoes are seasoned!
 If you’re going to stuff or serve your baked potato according to a theme (like a Greek baked potato or a Mexican baked potato), then season your potato appropriately to enhance the theme of the night.

-For example, for a Greek baked potato I’d make a batch of homemade Greek salad dressing (minus the vinegar) and rub that instead of olive oil.
+- For a Greek baked potato I’d make a batch of Homemade Greek Salad Dressing (minus the vinegar) and rub that instead of olive oil.
 OR I’d use just the dry blend of seasonings in addition to salt and pepper.

 Have you heard the myth that if you don’t poke a potato before you bake it, that it will explode?

-Rubbing the potato skin down with olive oil helps keep the potato moist AND makes the skin crispy.
-And who doesn’t like a crispy potato skin?
+- Rubbing the potato skin down with olive oil helps keep the potato moist AND makes the skin crispy.
+And who doesn’t like crispy potato skin?

-There’s a myth out there about olive oil being watered down, and unfortunately that myth is fact too.
-Here’s how to test your olive oil to see if it’s fake, and then qualities to look for when you’re buying olive oil.
+- There’s a myth out there about olive oil being watered down, and unfortunately, that myth is fact too.
+Here are some tips on buying quality olive oil.

 There’s actually more than one way to cook a baked potato in the oven, and they’re all pretty awesome in their own right.
 Let’s give each method its own due credit, shall we?

-This is the method that most of us probably grew up with, which is why I’m listing it first.
-I’m not trying to “get it out of the way” or anything – quite the opposite.
-It’s actually one of the best ways to make a baked potato that turns out absolutely perfect, every time.
+This is the method for oven baked potatoes that most of us probably grew up with, which is why I’m listing it first.
+It’s one of the best ways to make a baked potato that turns out absolutely perfect, every time.
 Soft skin on the outside, tender and fluffy on the inside.